mpanko/denisasvach/content/projects/double-sided-structure.md

       photo: Filip Kartousek
   - type: text
     content: This work explores the contrast between protection and vulnerability.
-      Under the name Double-Sided Structure, I created a costume and an object that a person can step into, offering a sense of security.
+      Under the name *Double-Sided Structure*, I created a costume and an object that a person can step into, offering a sense of security.
 Both the costume and object feature distinctive hoods, highlighting the contrast between softness and discomfort.
 Inside, the materials are soft and